leric2/GROMORA-harmo/documentation/quality_control_calibration.md

 At that point, we also use the indiviual (cleaned) cycle to compute the standard deviation of the noise receiver temperature (stdTNoise) and of the brightness temperature (stdTb), using the channel averaged value of TNoise.

 ### Some possible Improvements

-Add threshold on the number of ADC overloads per cycle ?

 ### Level 1a flags